 It all starts with topics.

 As usual, the devil is in the details.
-Remember, a topic model by nature is a hierarchy.
+Remember, a topic model by nature is a hierarchy populated by semantic relations.
 The approach and the result are radically different than that of a keyword generator.
+Take a look at this output from a well-known keyword tool looking at keywords related to "content optimization."

 Keep this in mind when you optimize your content.
 You want to ensure there is sufficient depth of coverage.
 Here you’re looking for content gaps within your blog post that you need to fill.
 Likewise, there may be topics you briefly mention that need further elaboration.